sigsum/sigsum/api.md

 Output on success:
 - `consistency_path`: node hash, hex-encoded.

-`consistency_path` must contain one or more hashes.
+`consistency_path` is a repeated key, listing one or more hashes.
 The order of node hashes follow from the hash strategy, see RFC 6962.

 Example:
 ```